mikedarling/CS-499/Milestones/index.md

 I selected this artifact as a means to demonstrate the ability to implementation of these patterns demonstrates an understanding of well-known and established practices.
 The ease with which the Cache Provider can be substituted with an alternative implementation, such as REDIS, acknowldeges the potential need for horizontal scaling in production environments and the benefit of centralizing cache and the impact to overall system performance.

 _Cache usage in the service layer is a basic algorithm example.
-This version is an improvement from the fourth milestone._
+This is an improved version of the method found in the fourth milestone._
 ```csharp
 /// <summary>
 /// Gets the complete list of animals from the cache if it's available or from the repository.